alexandregama/blog/content/ruby/30-ruby-coding-challenges-in-30-days/ruby-coding-challenge-1-arrays-and-blocks.md

 image: "images/post/ruby/ruby-series/30-Ruby-Coding-Challenges-Thumbnail.png"

 # meta description
-description: "We're going to have some fun by solving 30 Ruby Coding Challenges in 30 Days for folks who are just getting started and folks who just want to have fun in preparing themselves for coding interviews"
+description: "This is the first part of this series of 30 Coding Challenges in Ruby for folks who are just getting started.
+Let's explore a simple challenge with Arrays"

 # taxonomies
 categories: